Skip to content

 Without placements, students would be going straight to work without any prior experience in nursing, which is an even scarier thought!
 These experiences give them the time to learn in a controlled environment before going out into the real world.

-Shift work is a natural part of nursing, and students must work weekend and night shifts during their placement.
-Nursing shifts can range anywhere from 9 to 12-hour, and students will have to adapt to working long hours or throughout the night.
+Shift work is a natural part of nursing, and nursing students must work weekend and night shifts during their placement.
+Nursing shifts can range anywhere from 9 to 12 hours, and students will have to adapt to working long hours or throughout the night.
 So it’s important to adapt to this unavoidable requirement of a nursing job.

-Preparing a first nursing placement is not as difficult as most students think, and students should approach it efficiently prepared.
+Preparing for a first nursing placement is not as difficult as most nursing students think, and students should approach it efficiently prepared.

 As a guide, there are many university students with a checklist of things to do before their placements, such as the University of South Australia.

-Those who are currently in year one will have a few more placements to go before they graduate.
-Meanwhile, students who have completed their diplomas can choose to take their degree to become registered nurses.
+Those who are currently in year one will have a few more students to go before they graduate.
+Meanwhile, nursing students who have completed their diplomas can choose to take their degrees to become registered nurses.

 There are a few consideration factors that students should know about before going into their placement, with regards to placement choice, costs, and checks.